Introduction

 Can I use any type of coolant for my radiator?

-No—always use the coolant type recommended by your vehicle manufacturer to ensure optimal performance and prevent damage.
+Always use the coolant type recommended by your vehicle manufacturer to ensure optimal performance and avoid potential damage.

 What should I do if I suspect a coolant leak?

-Yes, if you suspect a leak, inspect your radiator and hoses for visible damage and consider a pressure test to identify the source of the leak.
+If you suspect a leak, inspect your radiator and hoses for visible damage.
+A pressure test can help identify the source of the leak.

 How often should I check my radiator’s coolant level?

-Yes, check your radiator’s coolant level at least once a month or before long trips to ensure it remains within the recommended range.
+Check your radiator’s coolant level at least once a month or before long trips to make sure it stays within the recommended range.

 What are the signs that my radiator needs maintenance?

-Yes, watch for signs such as overheating, low coolant levels, or unusual noises, as these may indicate that your radiator requires maintenance or repair.
+Look out for signs like overheating, low coolant levels, or unusual noises, as these may indicate that your radiator needs maintenance or repair.